In this post, I will show you how to add organic keywords yo your website so that you can climb the rankings

-On my example the ‘average position’ link is showing 58.
+In my example, the ‘average position’ link is showing 58.
 Click on that link.

 Then your screen will look like this.

-On the right-hand side of the overview you can now see data for clicks, impressions, and position.
+On the right-hand side of the overview, you can see data for clicks, impressions, and position.

 Now we can start to find ranking keywords for the posts we want to improve.

 From my example, you can see that my best performing post is about action cameras under $150.

 To find ranking keywords for that post I need to click on that post.

 After clicking on that post.
 My overview now looks like this.